Dorchester Elementary School

 Technology is integrated into different areas of students’ academic life so as to enhance their learning.
 Students learn how to be responsible digital citizens, master the basics of keyboarding and other computer skills, use the Google Suite of apps to collaborate, take part in coding and robotics activities, and practice effectively using the internet for research.
 Additionally, students use Chromebooks, desktop computers, Epson boards, document cameras, and iPads to access digital mathematics manipulatives, practice word study skills, gather science information, and much more.
 These skills are not only taught in students’ technology classes, but the teachers in all subject areas infuse these technology skills in their instruction as well.

-We have recently introduced departmentalization for our students in Grade 5.
+Our fifth grade academic program is departmentalized.
 The purpose of this educational approach is to gradually introduce students to what they will experience in the middle school.
 Students are no longer in the same classroom for major subjects, but travel to different classrooms with varied groups of students.
 They are taught by different teachers for the different subjects, as they are taught by staff specializing in ELA, math, and a variety of other subjects.

 Dorchester School also provides opportunities for students who are in need of support or extension beyond the differentiation in their classrooms.
 Our reading and math support programs give students the opportunity to work with a specialized teacher to hone their skills.
 Small group instruction and individualized objectives encourage the development of skills and strategies as an extension of the students’ classrooms, while the flexible support model enables students to utilize the program for as long as needed.
-Our high achieving students in grades 3, 4, and 5 benefit from our gifted and talented pull-out experience, Program for Advanced Learning (P.A.L.).
+Our high achieving students in grades 3, 4, and 5 benefit from our gifted and talented experiences, Passion Project and Program for Advanced Learning (P.A.L.).
 By organizing groups of students on their ability, strengths, and needs, student activities and expectations can be individualized for each group of students.
 During this experience, students engage in explorations that are teacher-facilitated and student led, such as higher-level engineering design tasks and student-selected passion projects.

 The experiences students are provided at Dorchester School enable them to enter Woodcliff Middle School, a designated Star School by the State of New Jersey, as questioning, problem-solving, and creative seekers of information.
 Our goal for our students is to not merely teach them while they are with us, but to give them the desire and motivation to continue their learning far beyond our school doors.